chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

 I observed two interesting parallels between the training of individual NNs and the overarching modelling process.

 #### A. Batch size
 At first, I lined up a few architectures that I wanted to test, and ran them overnight.
 However, I realised that some of them attained pretty bad results, probably because I was just trying my luck.
 This was equivalent to batch training (no minibatch gradient updates): I updated my understanding of good parameter values for the model after a series of models were trained and produced some results.
 After a while, I switched over to a one-model-at-a-time approach.
 Interpreting the results was fast and targeted.
 I made more improvements in this way.
-This was equivalent to training with minibatches, where a model updates its weights (understanding of what works) at shorter intervals.
+This was equivalent to training with minibatches, where a model updates its weights at shorter intervals.

 #### B. Adaptive learning rates
 Initially, I made very minor adjustments to my model, like adding one convolutional layer at a time.
 Progress was slow.
 After I switched to a more adaptive approach, I was able to make progress more quickly.
 I made **big** changes at first to find big improvements (and I did).
-As the model got closer to hitting its limits, I scaled back on the size of the changes.
+As the model got closer to hitting what I thought were its limits, I scaled back on the size of the changes.
 This was an adaptive learning rate: faster at first to make the easy improvements and slower later on to find the elusive global minimum.

 ### 2. Make small, iterative improvements
 I built my model using [Andrew Ng's panda approach](https://www.coursera.org/lecture/deep-neural-network/hyperparameters-tuning-in-practice-pandas-vs-caviar-DHNcc): I made small adjustments to gradually improve it.
 I tracked the learning curves for loss and accuracy, and analysed these to make adjustments.
 Sometimes, I monitored the training and validation loss as training was going on to see if there were potential issues with the parameters, and could stop training halfway to tweak them.